sniderwj/comicframe/README.md

     1. Read the Comic Collectorz export and build a list of comics, image names, and filter information
        * Filters are: Series, Comic Age, Publisher, and Creators
     2. Initially the text file will have all image file names
-    3. Launches a web site @ http://ipaddress:5000
+    3. Launches a web site at http://ipaddress:5000
 3. The website will:
     1. Give the user a list of filters to select
     2. Selecting a filter category will let you search and select a filter